 Q: What are some of your goals in your first year at the Elms?

 For it not to be my last year at the Elms!
-Actually, my goals are to observe, question, listen and discuss so that I can make informed short and long-term goals.
+Actually, my goals are to observe, question, listen and discuss so that I can set informed short and long-term goals.
 I need to understand the Elms community before I can suggest how we can make it better.

 Q: How about long-term goals?

-To provide Our Lady of the Elms School with all that is necessary for the full formation of an Elms girl.
+To ensure Our Lady of the Elms School provides all that is necessary for the full formation of an Elms girl.
 This would include: 1) Maintaining challenging academics with constant vigilance of how our curriculum should evolve and grow to be sure we are meeting the challenges Elms girls will have after graduation.
 2) Continuous emphasis of the importance of compassion and service for those in need.
 3) Providing opportunities to better understand the environment, the arts, and what God is asking of each one of us.

 Q: What do you think makes the Elms unique?